flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 ## A quick introduction

-The internal design of the GameBoy Advance is quite impressive for being a portable console that runs on two AA batteries.
+The internal design of the Game Boy Advance is quite impressive for a portable console that runs on two AA batteries.

-This console will carry on using Nintendo's *signature* GPU, additionally, it will introduce a relatively new CPU from a UK company that will surge in popularity in years to come.
+This console will carry on using Nintendo's *signature* GPU.
+Additionally, it will introduce a relatively new CPU from a UK company that will surge in popularity in years to come.

 ---

 ## CPU

-Most of the components are compressed in a single package called **CPU AGB**.
+Most of the components are combined into a single package called **CPU AGB**.
 This package contains two completely different CPUs:
-- A **Sharp LR35902** running at either 8.4 or 4.2 MHz: *If it isn't the same CPU found on the GameBoy!* It's effectively used to run GameBoy (**DMG**) and GameBoy Color (**CGB**) games.
+- A **Sharp LR35902** running at either 8.4 or 4.2 MHz: *If it isn't the same CPU found on the Game Boy!* It's effectively used to run Game Boy (**DMG**) and Game Boy Color (**CGB**) games.
 Here's [my previous article]({{< ref "game-boy" >}}) if you want to know more about it.
-- An **ARM7TDMI** running at 16.78 MHz: This is the new processor we'll focus on, it most certainly runs GameBoy Advance games.
+- An **ARM7TDMI** running at 16.78 MHz: This is the new processor we'll focus on, it most certainly runs Game Boy Advance games.

-Both CPUs will **never run at the same time** or do any fancy co-processing, the **only** reason for including the *very* old Sharp is for **backwards compatibility**.
+Note that both CPUs will **never run at the same time** or do any fancy co-processing.
+The **only** reason for including the *very* old Sharp is for **backwards compatibility**.

-#### What's new
+#### What's new?

-Before ARM Holdings became incredibly popular in the smartphone world, they actually licensed their CPU designs to power Acorn's computers, Nokia's phones and some of Nintendo's consoles.
+Before ARM Holdings (currently "Arm") became incredibly popular in the smartphone world, they licensed their CPU designs to power Acorn's computers, Apple's Newton, Nokia's phones and the Panasonic 3DO.
-Their new design, the ARM7TDMI, is based on the old ARM710 with very distinct features:
+Nintendo's chosen CPU, the ARM7TDMI, is based on the earlier ARM710 design, and includes:
-- **ARM v4** ISA: The next version of the 32-bit RISC instruction set designed by ARM.
+- **ARM v4** ISA: The 4th version of the 32-bit ARM instruction set.
-- **Three-stage pipeline**: Execution of instructions are divided in three steps or *stages*, the CPU will queue up to three instructions where each one is allocated in one stage, this allows to take advantage of all the CPU's resources without idling while also incrementing the amount of instructions executed per unit of time.
+- **Three-stage pipeline**: Execution of instructions are divided into three steps or *stages*.
+The CPU will fetch, decode and execute up to three instructions concurrently.
+This enables maximum use of the CPU's resources (which reduces idle silicon) while also increasing the amount of instructions executed per unit of time.
 - **32-bit ALU**: Can operate 32-bit numbers without consuming extra cycles.

 Moreover, this core contains some extensions referenced in its name (*TDMI*):
-- **T** → **Thumb**: An additional instruction set which can fit in smaller words (16-bit), it's a subset of ARM.
+- **T** → **Thumb**: A subset of the ARM instruction set whose instructions are encoded into 16-bit words.
-  - The biggest advantages of using Thumb over ARM are that their instructions only require half of the bus width and occupy half the size in memory.
-Furthermore, ARM and Thumb instructions can be mixed in the same program, so developers can offload the overhead of ARM's 32-bit instructions.
+  - Being 16-bit, Thumb instructions require half the bus width and occupy half the memory.
+However, since Thumb instructions offer only a functional subset of ARM you may have to write more instructions to achieve the same effect.
-  - So, why is not the entire program coded with Thumb then?
-Well, Thumb doesn't include important instructions like **conditionals** (it only includes branches).
-This means that, in some cases, Thumb programs may require more code than ARM programs, so it's all about achieving a good balance by using both.
+  - Thumb only offers conditional execution on branches, its data processing ops use a two-address format, rather than three-address, and it only has access to the bottom half of the register file.
+  - In practice Thumb uses 70% of the space of ARM code.
+For 16-bit wide memory Thumb runs *faster* than ARM.
+  - If required, ARM and Thumb instructions can be mixed in the same program (called *interworking*) so developers can choose when and where to use each mode.
-- **D** → **Debug Extensions**: Allows to suspend the CPU for debugging purposes.
-Used for setting breakpoints, for instance.
+- **D** → **Debug Extensions**: JTAG debugging.
-- **M** → **Enhanced Multiplier**: Previous ARM cores required multiple cycles to compute 32-bit multiplications, this enhancement attempts to reduce it to just a few.
+- **M** → **Enhanced Multiplier**: Previous ARM cores required multiple cycles to compute full 32-bit multiplications, this enhancement reduces it to just a few.
-- **I** → **EmbeddedICE macrocell**: Includes extra instructions to provide debugging operations.
+- **I** → **EmbeddedICE macrocell**: Debug module that allows hardware breakpoints, watchpoints and allows the system to be halted while debugging.

 #### Memory locations

-The inclusion of Thumb in particular had a strong influence in the final design of this console, Nintendo mixed 16-bit and 32-bit buses between its different modules to reduce costs while providing programmers with the necessary resources to optimise their code.
+The inclusion of Thumb in particular had a strong influence on the final design of this console.
+Nintendo mixed 16-bit and 32-bit buses between its different modules to reduce costs while providing programmers with the necessary resources to optimise their code.
 Usable memory is distributed across the following locations:

 - **IWRAM** (Internal WRAM) → 32-bit with 32 KB: Useful for storing ARM instructions and data in big chunks.
 - **EWRAM** (External WRAM) → 16-bit with 256 KB: Optimised for storing Thumb-only instructions and data in small chunks.
 - **PAK ROM** -> 16-bit with variable size: This is the place where the cartridge ROM is accessed.
 - **Cart RAM** -> 16-bit with variable size: This is the place where the cartridge RAM is accessed.

-Albeit this console being marketed as a 32-bit system, the majority of the memory is only accessible through a 16-bit bus, meaning games will mostly use the Thumb instruction set to avoid spending two cycles per instruction.
-Only critical sections will be using the ARM instruction set.
+Although this console was marketed as a 32-bit system, the majority of its memory is only accessible through a 16-bit bus, meaning games will mostly use the Thumb instruction set to avoid spending two cycles per instruction fetch.
+Only critical sections should use the ARM instruction set.

-#### How do they maintain compatibility
+#### How do they maintain compatibility?

 You'll be surprised that there is no software implemented to detect whether the cartridge inserted is a GB or GBA one.
 Instead, the console relies on hardware switches: A **shape detector** effectively identifies the type of cartridge and then only passes power through the required bus.